mvrdevelopment/spec/mvr-spec.md

   integer values for this.
 - The version attribute from the UserData node is now a String so it can contain any data.
-- Make it clear that the SymDef can contain Symbol and Geometry3D nodes.
+- Make it clear that the Symdef can contain Symbol and Geometry3D nodes.
 - Geometry3D file attribute defines the behavior if there is no extension for a file.